 As a nurse, you will be working long days.
 However, when you get time off make an effort to get away and relax.
 Explore a new city, schedule a fun day trip with your friends, go see family.
 Whatever you decide, make sure you take time to relax so you come back ready to work.

-One way to stay on top of your game is being organized.
+One way to stay on top of your game is to be organized.
 Nurses are handing a lot of responsibilities daily.
 Thus, taking time to set your daily priorities can help you formulate a plan to complete everything.

 The more your team knows the better you can support each other.
 Communicating with your team is a great way to cope with stress as a nurse.
 A Nursing World article said, “Stress in hospitals is unavoidable.
 However, it can be managed.”
 It is managed by communicating.
 When an open dialogue is fostered, stress levels can decrease.

-If you know the specialty you want do you know the right setting you want to work?
+If you know the specialty you want, do you know the right setting you want to work in?
 Do you know the right shift you want to work in?
 Do you know the right location you want to work?
 The nursing world is vast.
-You might find that you have less stress when you work nights compared to days.
+You might find that you experience less occupational stress when you work nights compared to days.
 Or maybe the setting you’ve been in all your life is continuing to cause you stress.
 Mix it up.
 Find what works with you and don’t be afraid of change.

-20) 20 coping skills for new nurses: Leave the day with a clear mind
+20) Leave the day with a clear mind

 Your days are long and busy.
 You have accomplished a lot during your day.
 When the day is done don’t stress over things that weren’t accomplished.
 You can’t change anything at home.
 Reflect on your shift, plan out your next day, get a good night sleep, and take on tomorrow.
 Move on.
 Otherwise you will carry that un-needed stress the next day.